PASTAplus/counter/README.md

   -d, --db          Use the PASTA+ database directly (must have authorization) -c, --csv         Write out CSV tables in addition to the SQLite database -q, --quiet       Silence standard output
-  -h, --help        Show this message and exit.
+  -h, --help        Show this message and exit

 ```